WouterSpekkink/SquinkyVCV/docs/thread-booster.md

 * With a fully loaded session that starts to make pops and clicks, does thread booster fix it?
 * If you are able to run realtime, is there any noticeable difference between boosted and real-time?
+* For all reports, please list operating system and version (i.e. Windows-10, OSX 10.12, Ubuntu 16.04).
 * Programmers: after examining the code in ThreadBoost.h, do you have any suggestions for better ways to set the thread priority?

 ## CPU hog